ivanrichmond/hello/README.md

 2. User Settings: logged in user can set things like their name.
 Unavailable unless logged in.  **DONE PRELIMINARY**
 3. Login Page: users login with username and password.  **MOCK-UP DONE**
 4. Error Page: display meaningful errors.  **DONE PRELIMINARY**
-5. Rerouting of User Settings to Login for non-
+5. Rerouting of User Settings to Login for non-logged in user. **DONE**
 ## Technical Debt

 ### React Router 6